What You Need To Know About GMO Foods?

 GMOs are more nutritious

-Some GMOs crops such as sorghum, maize and Irish potatoes are genetically engineered to add vitamins and minerals.
 As such eating GMOs will enjoy more nutrients compared to conventional crops.
-These can help you alleviate millions of people suffering from hunger and malnutrition in some of the harshest climate and soils to support crop farming.
+These can alleviate millions of people suffering from hunger and malnutrition in some of the harshest climates and soils to support crop farming.

 • Increased attractiveness and appearance to consumers, for example, apples and potatoes that are less likely to bruise or turn brown